sagar1250/JAVA/README.md

 public class factorialOfNum {
     public static void main(String[] args){
-        //  write a program to find the factorial of any number entered by the user.
+        //Write a program to find the factorial of any number entered by the user.
         // 3! = 3 * 2 * 1

         Scanner sc = new Scanner(System.in);